MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-developer-cli-template/includes/6-clean-up-resources.md

     azd down
     ```

-1. `azd` prints out a message detailing the resource group(s) that will be deleted and ask for confirmation to continue.
+1. `azd` will print out a message detailing the resource group(s) that will be deleted and ask for confirmation to continue.
 You can follow the link to the Azure portal to see the details of which resources are contained in the resource group.

 1. If you are certain you would like to delete the resources, enter *y* to confirm. `azd` will delete the resources for you and print out a confirmation message when the task completes.